16 Royalty Party Themes

 The Scavenger Hunt

-While the previous version works for kids of younger ages, the scavenger hunt version of this game is fun for everyone from grade-schoolers to adults.
+While the previous version works for kids of younger ages, the scavenger hunt version of this game is fun for everyone, from grade-schoolers to adults.

 8. The Royal Garden Party

 In many cases, merely encouraging friends to show up and enjoy some beverages and snacks while dressed in their royal best is enough to have a successful garden party.
-Hosts who genuinely want to take their garden party seriously can consider decorating the entire area in medieval fare, hiring caterers to wait on attendees, and having each guest choose a name and character to play throughout the event.
+Hosts who genuinely want to take their garden party seriously can consider fixing the entire area with medieval fare, hiring caterers to wait on attendees, and having each guest choose a name and character to play throughout the event.

 9. The Royal Tournament